Who shows up with Bill Cosby to court?

 Story highlights

-- Bill Cosby arrives Thursday with actors Lewis Dix Jr. and Joe Torry
+- Bill Cosby arrives Friday with actor Joe Torry

 - Keshia Knight Pulliam -- of Rudy fame on "The Cosby Show" -- joined Cosby earlier this week